 How is the study of Ayurveda different from Allopathy

-On one hand Ayurveda is a field of medicine, on the other Allopathy is a constituent of alternative medicine courses in India.
+On one hand, Ayurveda is a field of medicine, on the other Allopathy is a constituent of alternative medicine courses in India.
 Also known as the mother of eastern medical science, Ayurveda originated in the Vedic period in India and aims at curing three types of elemental energies in the human body, Vata, Pitta, Kapha.
-For more details on how the study of Ayurveda is different from Allopathy candidates can refer to the article that follows.
+For more details on how the study of Ayurveda is different from Allopathy, candidates can refer to the article that follows.

 What is Ayurveda?

 ‘The Science of Life’ is the English translation of Ayurveda.
 This is an ancient form of medication with historical roots in India.
 Those modernized and forms of techniques and treatments that are derived from Ayurveda are commonly known as alternative medicine.

 The various types derived from Ayurveda are known as alternative medicine.
-In Ayurveda, herbs, vegetables and minerals are used to cure diseases, which has been followed since the vedic times.
+In Ayurveda, herbs, vegetables and minerals are used to cure diseases, which has been followed since the Vedic times.
 Also, the focus of Ayurveda is majorly on emphasising the importance of meditation, yoga and massage in the lives of people.

 What is Allopathy?

 Allopathy is an obsolete term for Modern Medicine.
 Candidates must note that in Allopathy such drugs are used which are clinically tested and proven to be of no harm to humans prior to administering them to patients.
-In Allopathy, dependence is on hypothesis, experimentation and the result of those experimentation.
-Most of the Allopathic drugs have side effects on the human body.
+In Allopathy, dependence is on hypothesis, experimentation and the result of those experiments.
+Most Allopathic drugs have side effects on the human body.
 It is also often said that Allopathy is the scientific method of treating human diseases.